Shares slump as coal miner Bumi probes irregularities

-MOSCOW/JAKARTA Bumi Plc BUMIP.L, the London-listed miner part-owned by Indonesia's influential Bakrie family, has launched an urgent investigation into potential financial irregularities at its subsidiaries, sending its shares down more than 30 percent.
+MOSCOW/JAKARTA Bumi Plc BUMIP.L, the coal mining group controlled by Indonesian investors including the influential Bakrie family, launched an urgent investigation into potential financial irregularities at its Indonesian operations, sending its shares down more than 30 percent.

-Bumi, co-founded by British-born financier Nat Rothschild, said on Monday it had commissioned an independent investigation after allegations concerning the use of company funds at its affiliates, including 29-percent-owned PT Bumi Resources (BUMI.JK), Asia's biggest exporter of thermal coal.
+Bumi, co-founded by British-born financier Nat Rothschild, said on Monday it had commissioned an independent investigation into allegations concerning its Indonesian subsidiaries, including 29-percent owned PT Bumi Resources (BUMI.JK), Asia's biggest exporter of thermal coal.

-Bumi is one of several foreign-owned, London-listed miners that have raised corporate governance concerns among investors over the past year, triggering calls for tighter regulation.
+Bumi is one of several foreign-owned, London-listed miners that have raised corporate governance concerns among investors over the past year.

-The inquiry into what Bumi called "potential financial and other irregularities" will be led by an as-yet unnamed law firm.
-PT Bumi CEO Ari Hudaya stepped down from the London-listed firm's board hours after the probe was announced.
+The investigation into what Bumi called "potential financial and other irregularities" will be led by an as-yet unnamed law firm.

-The inquiry is expected to include a close look at some $300 million of funds earmarked for use by subsidiaries and affiliated companies to develop new projects, and also at certain loans extended by debt-burdened PT Bumi, long a concern for investors.
+It is expected to include a close look at some $300 million of funds used by subsidiaries and affiliated companies to develop new projects, and also at certain loans extended by PT Bumi, long a concern for investors.

 "We feel it does have the potential to bring to light some gross (and potentially criminal) mismanagement of funds which may turn off shareholders in the short-term," said Richard Knights at broker Liberum Capital.